 Taj Mahal is certainly the most beautiful monument not only in India but probably in the entire world.
-The beauty arises from symmetry and breath taking illusions.
-In this blog we will discuss some astonishing aspects of architecture used in this great monument which leverage the status of Taj Mahal to amazing heights.
+There are many Taj Mahal specialties The beauty arises from symmetry and breathtaking illusions.
+In this blog, we will discuss some astonishing aspects of architecture used in this great monument which leverage the status of the Taj Mahal to amazing heights.

 Taj Mahal Specialties

 The Taj Mahal is a Mughal monument made on the char bagh pattern.
 The Char Bagh concept is based on the holy Quran.
 The architects of Taj Mahal have tried to portray a scene of “Jannat” or heaven, they have tried to showcase how the deceased queen is living in heaven forever.
 Normally this pattern has beautiful four quartered gardens which are bisected by four streams respectively of milk, water, honey, and wine meeting in the center at the pool of bliss.

 Now normally the center point is the place where the Mughal monuments were constructed you can see the same concept in Humaon’s tomb in Delhi or Tomb of Etmad-ud-daulah in Agra.
 But in case of Taj Mahal the monument has been shifted to the extreme north corner and this shifting has in fact created the magic of the Taj Mahal.
 When you enter the Taj Mahal from the royal gate you actually see the lofty Taj Mahal seated on a huge pedestal beautifully mixing with the blue skies.
 Blue skies combined with white marble create an ethereal image of floating marble edifice; this visual stimulation leads to the wow effect.
 This is the first optical illusion and perhaps the most important one in the beauty of the Taj Mahal.